vikas2806/AlgoX/Docs/requirement.md

 - Ingested complaint text is encrypted immediately with `AES-256-GCM`.
 - The SQLite database only stores hex ciphertexts, IVs, and GCM authentication tags.
 - Zero plaintext logging or storage.
+- **Anti-Overwrite Guard (Problem 4)**: Existing complaints are immutable; duplicate submissions to the same Case ID are rejected with HTTP `409 Conflict`.

 ### Pillar 3: Metadata Camouflage
 - All status responses are uniformly padded to an exact 1,024-byte wire size with pseudorandom noise.